£50 Polymer Note Release Date: Are you ready?

 On 23rd June 2021, the new £50 polymer banknote will enter circulation.
 As cash handling industry leaders, Volumatic would like to offer our support so that your business is ready for the new note and what changes you need to be aware of.

 To get started, we’ve created this £50 polymer note checklist, helping you to ensure your business runs smoothly and safely during this transition.

 1. Get familiar with the £50 Polymer Note Security Features

-The £50 polymer note, featuring famed computer scientist Alan Turing on the design, will have increased security features from its paper counterpart.
+The £50 polymer note, featuring famed mathematician and computer scientist Alan Turing on the reverse, will have increased security features from its paper counterpart.
 These design features will make the £50 note much more difficult to counterfeit, and therefore safer for your business.

 Despite the increase in security features, however, it is wise to be aware of how to identify a legitimate £50 polymer note and paper note.
 Fraudsters often take advantage of new note releases as they know cashiers may not be clued up on what to check.

 Fifty-pound hologram (tilt the note from side to side to see)

 Gold and green foil on the see-through window on the front of the note, silver foil on the back of the note

 A metallic, red foil patch containing the letters ‘AT’